Foundations of regular variation on topological spaces: Group action

-The standing assumption in all previous works (see, e.g., \cite{bladt:hash22,dombry18:_tail,kul:sol20}) is that $\zero$ is a singleton or is empty.
-If $\XX$ is a Polish space with metric $\dmet$ and a continuous scaling extended for $t\in[0,\infty)$, with $\zero=\{0\}$ being a singleton and $T_0x=0$ for all $x$, and if $\dmet(0, x)<\dmet(0,T_tx)$ for all $t>1$ and $x\neq0$, then $\XX$ with the imposed scaling is called a \emph{star-shaped} metric space, see \cite{seg:zhao:mein17}.
+The standing assumption in all previous work (see, e.g., \cite{bladt:hash22,dombry18:_tail,kul:sol20}) is that $\zero$ is either a singleton or empty.
+If $\XX$ is a Polish space with metric $\dmet$ and a continuous scaling extended to $t\in[0,\infty)$ such that $\zero=\{0\}$ is a singleton and $T_0x=0$ for all $x\in\XX$, and if $\dmet(0, x)<\dmet(0,T_tx)$ for all $t>1$ and $x\neq0$, then $\XX$ with this scaling is called a \emph{star-shaped} metric space; see \cite{seg:zhao:mein17}.

-\subsection{Modulus}
+\section{Modulus}

 \paragraph{Homogeneous functions and proper moduli}